Watch Video Highlights: Juventus Crashes Out Of UEFA Champions League In Stunning Loss To Dutch Club AFC Ajax

 But thanks to goals by Donny van de Beek in the 34th minute and a 67th-minute header past Juve keeper Wojciech Szczesny by 19-year-old Ajax Captain Matthijs de Ligt — who would not be born for three years when Ajax was last in the UCL semifinals — the Dutch club will be returning to Europe’s final four where they will meet the winner of the Tottenham Hotspur vs. Manchester City quarterfinal.
 The second leg of that tie, with Tottenham holding a 1-0 first-leg lead, will be played at the Emirates on Wednesday.

-Watch video highlights of the nail-biting match, below.
+Watch video highlights of the nail-biting match below.

 And for commentary on the match from the panel at United Kingdom broadcaster BT Sport, as well as more highlights, see the following video.